hieuhieu2202/smart_office_aiot/README.md

 `GetSensorDataOverview` endpoint: markers are **green** when data is available for a sensor and **grey** when the sensor is offline.

+Each marker is drawn as a small dark blue rectangle with light horizontal stripes.
+It shows the sensor name and its **ON/OFF** status in green, followed by the area label in white.
+A green dot with an arrow appears below the text to highlight the marker position.

 Tapping a marker opens a small dialog showing recent readings for that sensor.